SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

 logger.info("This is an info message")
 ```

 The only core different is that we need to understand what log levels are and how to use them.
-Levels essentially allows
+Levels essentially allow
-of to get rid of statements like this:
+us to get rid of statements like this:

 ```python
 if debug:
     print(x.shape)
 ```

-where the logging is conditional on the variable `debug` which we can set a runtime.
+where the logging is conditional on the variable `debug` which we can set at runtime.
 Thus, it is something we can
 disable for users of our application (`debug=False`) but have enabled when we develop the application (`debug=True`).
-And it makes sense that not all things logged, should be available to all stakeholders of a codebase.
+And it makes sense that not all things logged should be available to all stakeholders of a codebase.
 We as developers
-probably always wants the highest level of logging, whereas users of our code need less info, and we may want to
+probably always want the highest level of logging, whereas users of our code need less info, and we may want to
 differentiate this based on users.

 <figure markdown>
 ![Image](../figures/logging_level.drawio.png){ width="800" }
 </figure>

-It is also important to understand the different between logging and error handling.
-Error handling
+It is also important to understand the difference between logging and error handling.
+Error handling in
 Python is done using `raise` statements and `try/catch` like:

 ```python